rust-lang/rfcs/text/0000-target-feature-runtime.md

 ## Problem statement

-The `cfg(target_feature)` macro can be used by all Rust code, but is limited to the set of features that are unconditionally enabled for the target.
+The `cfg(target_feature = "target_feature_literal")` macro can be used by all Rust code, but is limited to the set of features that are unconditionally enabled for the target.

+The architecture-specific
+`is_{target_arch}_feature_detected!(target_feature_literal)` macros require
-The architecture-specific `is_{target_arch}_feature_detected!(literal)` macros require operating-system support and are therefore only exposed by the standard library; `#![no_std]` libraries, like `liballoc` and `libcore` are platform agnostic and cannot currently perform run-time feature detection.
+operating-system support and are therefore only exposed by the standard library;
+`#![no_std]` libraries, like `liballoc` and `libcore` are platform agnostic and cannot currently perform run-time feature detection.

 That is, currently, libraries have to choose between being `#![no_std]`-compatible, or performing target-feature detection at run-time.

-As a consequence, there are crates in `crates.io` re-implementing methods of `libcore` types like `&str`, `[T]`, `Iterator`, etc. with much better performance by using target-feature detection at run-time.
+As a consequence, there are crates in `crates.io` re-implementing methods of `libcore` types like `&str`, `[T]`, `Iterator`, etc. but with much better performance, by using target-feature detection at run-time.

-One example is the `is_sorted` crate, which provides an implementation of `Iterator::is_sorted`, which performs 16x better for some inputs than the `libcore` implementation by using AVX.
+One example is the `is_sorted` crate, which provides an implementation of `Iterator::is_sorted`, which performs 16x better for some inputs than the `libcore` implementation by using AVX when available.
 Another example include the `memchr` crate, as well as crates implementing algorithms to compute whether a `[u8]` is an ASCII string or an UTF-8 string, which end up being used every time a program calls `String::from_utf8`.
 By using AVX on x86, these perform on the ballpark of about 1.6x better than the `libcore` implementations, and could probably do better using AVX-512.
-Most Rust code cannot, however, benefit from them, because they will be using `String::from_utf8` via the standard library.
+Most Rust does not, however, benefit from these, because this code calls `str::from_utf8` which is part of `libcore` which cannot use run-time target-feature detection..

 This is a shame.
 Whether a library is `#![no_std]` or not is orthogonal to whether the final binary is able to perform run-time feature detection and most binaries using `#![no_std]` crates do end up linking `libstd` into the final binary.

-On the other hand, `#![no_std]` binaries cannot use any library that uses the runtime feature detection macros, even though for these it would be better to just report that all features are disabled instead of splitting the ecosystem.
+Simultaneously, `#![no_std]` binaries cannot use any library that performs run-time target-feature detection, even though it would be perfectly safe for the API to just return that no features are detected at run-time.

 The goal of this RFC is to enable `#![no_std]` libraries and binaries to perform run-time feature detection.